gtisdelle/sudoku-solver/README.md

 The games are created randomly

-The random Sudoku puzzle can be solved at any time (even after entering some numbers of your own) by pressing the "Solve" button:
+The random Sudoku puzzle can be solved at any time (even after entering some numbers of your own) by pressing the "Solve" button (keep in mind that the solve algorithm is based on the original board; so, it may delete some of your inputs if they are incorrect):

 ![solved puzzle](images/solve.png)